donxw/OLED_XBM_Animation/README.md

 * Notepad++

 ## Abstract
 This project documents how to do a very basic animation on using an arduino compatible board and and OLED screen.
-It describes how to set up GIMP for Pixel Art, exporting to an XBM file and then how to use the XBM display capability of the U8g2 library.
+It describes how to set up GIMP for pixel art, exporting to an XBM file into a matrix and then how to use the XBM display capability of the U8g2 library.

 This example is heavily leveraged from this site:  https://www.hackster.io/138689/pixel-art-on-oled-display-7f8697#code - Go there for in depth explanations.
+The modifications are mostly in using a single matrix with all frames instead of inividual variables for each frame.
+This was done to simplify later more complex animation to come.

 GIMP was used to create the images and export to XBM.